The male zebra finch creates a unique song by drawing inspiration from its parent or tutor

 The zebra finch can construct a nest almost anywhere, including trees, bushes, or burrows, out of grasses, feathers, or wool.

 The scientific name of the zebra finch is Taeniopygia guttata.
 Guttata is derived from a Latin term that means spotted or speckled.
 The zebra finch belongs to the family of tropical Australian/Asian finches called estrildids.
 The genus to which it belongs is far less certain, however.
 Some experts have classified the zebra finch (and the closely related double-barred finch) in the genus Poephila, while others insist on a separate genus of Taeniopygi.
-Most analysis supports the latter notion that both the zebra and double-barred finch are members of their own separate genus.
+Most analyses support the latter notion that both the zebra and double-barred finch are members of their own separate genus.
 There are also two subspecies of zebra finch, one from the island of Timor and the other from Australia.

-Zebra Finch Size, Appearance, and Behavior
+Size, Appearance, And Behavior

 This finch is a small bird, measuring no more than 4 inches in length, with a plump body, short beak, and slender legs.
 There is a strong element of sexual variation in the plumage.
-Males exhibit an unusual patchwork of colors, including a gray hooded head, striped black and white tail that gives it the name, orange patches on the cheek and the sides, and a red beak.
+Males exhibit an unusual patchwork of colors, including a gray hooded head, a striped black and white tail that gives it the name, orange patches on the cheek and the sides, and a red beak.
 Females, however, have simpler gray-colored bodies with orange beaks.

 Occasionally, a novel mutation will arise and give birth to new color morphs.
 While these color morphs are quite rare in nature (they almost never become “fixed” in a population), they can be selected and then amplified by people through successive breeding of that rare mutation.
 These can produce unusual color combinations like orange breasts, yellow beaks, black cheeks, or all-white plumage.